 I. BE SUPPORTIVE

 While students in middle school are critical thinkers, they are more likely to resist authority and fight for their independence.
 This age group may not be willing to speak about their weakness in math or any part of their lives.
 Patience is a key component when trying to build their love for math.
 Remember, we all have been at some point in life where we were struggling with something.
 At that moment, you probably felt frustrated or disappointed.
 The same case happens to preteens struggling with math.
-Lack of patience of middle school students makes things worse, for they become more frustrated and suffer more anxiety.
-Students at this age also tend to perform poorly on subjects when expectations they can not meet.
+The lack of patience of middle school students makes things worse, for they become more frustrated and suffer more anxiety.
+Students at this age also tend to perform poorly on subjects when they can not meet expectations.
 Setting reachable goals one step simultaneously sets the stage naturally for a supportive parent and middle schooler relationship.

 II.
 BE INVOLVED

 As a parent, you should not hesitate to engage your child in their school activities.
 Make it a norm to inquire how your child is doing in school and what challenges they face.
 While preteens may not be the most approachable, they will become still corporate with you if they sense that you care and respect them.
 Middle Schoolers struggle to express their vulnerability with various topics, especially school subjects like math that illuminate a struggle and weakness.
 When independence is vital for your middle schooler, becoming a parent they can confide in becomes pressing.
 Let them select a time when you can both sit and discuss their problems.
 Let them know that it is okay not to know everything and that we are all in a learning process.
 You can also encourage them to get private tutors to help them understand the math subject better.